Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Introduction

 This gap indicates a fundamental requirement that goes beyond enclave-style infrastructure, namely a \textit{model-intrinsic mechanism for usage control} that can restrict a model's utility even when the hardware boundary is no longer present.
 Our work adopts this perspective by regulating the functional capacity of the model itself rather than relying solely on control over the execution environment.
 We demonstrate that hardware enclaves and model-level usage control are complementary layers.
 Enclaves provide secure storage and execution of secret material, while usage-control mechanisms ensure that the model remains nonfunctional without proper authorization.
 This layered view forms the central motivation of our work and establishes \codename as a missing component in the contemporary AI model-protection stack.

 Recent research has approached model usage control through \emph{model keying}~\cite{pyone2020key,chen2018piracy,Xue_2023,zhou2023nnsplitter,wang2024corelocker}.
 It ensures that without the correct access key,\footnote{Throughout this paper, the term \textit{key} denotes a usage-control primitive rather than a cryptographic key.} the accuracy of the model collapses to near-random guessing, making unauthorized use effectively worthless.
-Data-based keying mechanisms, such as Pyone \textit{et al.}~\cite{pyone2020key} and Chen \textit{et al.}~\cite{chen2018piracy}, embed a secret key into the training data during preprocessing, and train the model to operate only on \emph{key-preprocessed} inputs.
-Model-based mechanisms, such as Xue \textit{et al.}~\cite{Xue_2023} and Zhou \textit{et al.}~\cite{zhou2023nnsplitter} embed the key directly into internal model parameters, undermining the utility of the entire model unless the key is known by the model controller for neutralization.
-These approaches mainly target the \emph{accessibility} aspect of model usage control, and have demonstrated their effectiveness in locking model unity in \emph{static} deployment.
+Data-based keying mechanisms, such as Pyone~\etal~\cite{pyone2020key} and Chen~\etal~\cite{chen2018piracy}, embed a secret key into the training data during preprocessing, and train the model to operate only on \emph{key-preprocessed} inputs.
+Model-based mechanisms, such as Xue~\etal~\cite{Xue_2023} and Zhou~\etal~\cite{zhou2023nnsplitter}, embed the key directly into internal model parameters, undermining the utility of the entire model unless the key is known by the model controller for neutralization.
+These approaches mainly target the \emph{accessibility} aspect of model usage control, and have demonstrated their effectiveness in locking model utility in \emph{static} deployment.
 However, they largely assume the model parameters remain unchanged after deployment.

 This assumption fails to hold in practical machine learning workflows, where models are frequently fine-tuned or incrementally updated to adapt to new tasks, data distributions, or environments.
-Indeed, a recent study~\cite{malec2024genai} reports that 44\% of organizations piloting AI models in 2024 relied on frequent updates, often weekly or monthly, to fine-tune established backbones~(\textit{e.g.,} Vision Transformers~\cite{dosovitskiy2020image}).
-Since even modest amounts of fine-tuning can significantly alter the parameter space, continual model refinement can easily overwrite the protection provided by existing keying schemes~(see Figure~\ref{fig:usage_control}(a)), making costly ``re-keying'' necessary.
+Indeed, a recent study~\cite{malec2024genai} reports that 44\% of organizations piloting AI models in 2024 relied on frequent updates, often weekly or monthly, to fine-tune established backbones~(\eg Vision Transformers~\cite{dosovitskiy2020image}).
+Since even modest amounts of fine-tuning can significantly alter the parameter space, continual model refinement can easily overwrite the protection provided by existing keying schemes~(see Figure~\ref{fig:usage_control}{(a)}), making costly ``re-keying'' necessary.
 This reveals a fundamental limitation in existing model keying mechanisms: \emph{accessibility} is not complemented by \emph{adaptability}.
-An important research problem remains largely unexplored: \emph{{how to enable model usage control under rapid and continual adaptation cycles}}?
+An important research problem remains largely unexplored: \emph{how to enable model usage control under rapid and continual adaptation cycles}?